ayushineu/regcap/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is licensed under the MIT License — see the `LICENSE` file for full terms.

+Please note: This repository is intended for **learning, research, and demonstration purposes only**.
+Commercial use, distribution, or deployment of the RegCap GPT platform as a service or product may require **separate written permission** or licensing.